Police Instructor and Training Officer Job Information

 What You Need to Know to Be a Police Instructor

 Law enforcement instructors are typically current or former law enforcement officers, meaning certification as a law enforcement officer is most often required.
 Additionally, special instructor certifications in various areas of training are necessary to be able to teach new recruits and other officers.

 Individual instructor courses typically require 40 to 80 hours of training, as well as internships, meaning that police instructors must undergo hundreds of hours of additional training to be certified as instructors in the various techniques.

 Though it may not always be required, it is beneficial to hold a college degree when seeking a job as a police instructor.
 Instructors who are employed by law enforcement agencies or police training commissions may be required to have several years of law enforcement experience before they can serve as an instructor.
 They may also be required to undergo a background investigation, which may include a polygraph exam, before being hired as a police officer.

-Law enforcement careers in general are expected to grow by 5 percent through 2022, slower than the national average for all occupations.
+Law enforcement careers are expected to grow by 5% through 2022, slower than the national average for all occupations.
 Due to attrition, while the number of positions may not grow rapidly, the number of actual vacancies may increase significantly.

-This means that there will likely be a growing need for police instructors to train new officers to fill these positions, and these careers are anticipated to see growth of up to 19 percent.
+This means that there will likely be a growing need for police instructors to train new officers to fill these positions, and these careers are anticipated to see the growth of up to 19%.
 Instructors earn, on average, $62,000 annually.
-Salaries can vary widely, though, depending on agency and location.
+Salaries can vary widely, though, depending on the agency and location.